Ann Lee

 Portrait photo of CORE CEO, Ann Lee in front of downtown LA skyline.

-Ann Young Lee co-founded CORE (Community Organized Relief Effort) with Sean Penn, evolving from Penn’s J/P HRO which was established immediately after the 2010 Haiti earthquake.
+Ann Young Lee co-founded CORE (Community Organized Relief Effort) with Sean Penn, evolving from Penn’s J/P HRO which was established immediately following the 2010 Haiti earthquake.
 She counts her seven years living in Haiti as a foundational period that underpins CORE’s ethos – one that is focused on building resilience and led by local communities.
-Serving as CEO since 2015, Lee transformed CORE into an international NGO focused on emergency response, preparedness, and community building.
+Serving as CEO since 2015, Lee transformed CORE into an international NGO focused on emergency response, preparedness and community building.
 With over two decades of experience in the humanitarian sector, her expertise spans crisis relief, urban planning, community development, infrastructure, and livelihoods.
-Under Lee’s leadership, CORE responds to crises globally, notably including the Ukraine and Sudan Wars, COVID-19 Pandemic, Pakistan Floods, Hurricane Helene and the Los Angeles wildfires among many other natural and conflict-induced disasters.
+Under Lee’s leadership, CORE responds to crises globally, notably including the Ukraine and Sudan Wars, COVID-19 Pandemic, Pakistan Floods, Hurricanes Melissa and Helene and the Los Angeles Wildfires among many other natural and conflict induced disasters.